caderek/arrows/packages/multimethod/README.md

 ---

 _Note: To make it possible, the `multi` function counts chunks (segments) when multimethod is created, by executing dispatch function without arguments until a returned value is not a function or error is thrown.
 This comes with one limitation - **you should not use any argument-based calculations as default values**.
-If you do that, the library won't be to correctly count segments._
+If you do that, the library won't be able to correctly count segments._

 _For example, this will not work as intended:_